threaming/ENCE464_FitnessMonitorV2/README.md

 ## Introduction

-The purpose of this project was to further develop the current *Fitness Monitor V1.0* embedded software project.
-We have been instructed to start from the version 1.0 software, and incrementally improve and enhance it.
+The purpose of this project was to extend the functionality of an existing *Fitness Monitor V1.0* embedded software project.
+This project implements a simple step counter based on the provided specifications.
+This documentation summarises the findings and development of an extended version *Fitness Monitor V2.0* of the project.
-The present documentation summarises the findings and development of a imporved version *Fitness Monitor V2.0*.
-First a analysis of the software version 1.0 is done and key areas of improvements highlighted.
-After that, the improved architecture of V2.0 is presented and detailed implementations of different components such as FreeRTOS or I<sup>2</sup>C are discussed.
-A short reflection on the involvement of static and dynamic analysis methods, a section on future improvements and a conclusion close the report.
+The software version 1.0 was analysed with key areas for improvements highlighted.
+The improved architecture of V2.0 is also presented and detailed implementations of key components are discussed.

 ## Analysis of Existing Architecture

-The architecture of the Fitness Monitor v1.0 is clearly outlined in the provided diagram.
+The architectural structure of Fitness Monitor v1.0 is a layered architecture where a single high-level module (`step_counter_main`) coordinates the actions of hardware-specific low level modules.
+The dependancies of the Fitness Monitor v1.0 are clearly outlined in the provided diagram.
 The system is divided into several key modules, each responsible for a specific aspect of the overall functionality.
 The diagram uses a color-coded legend to differentiate between standard libraries, leaf modules or libraries, and components requiring further investigation.
 Key modules include `step_counter_main`, `display_manager`, `acc_manager`, `ADC_read`, `button_manager`, and several others that interact to form the system.

 Each module's structure is depicted using class diagrams, showing the functions and attributes within each class.
-For example, the `step_counter_main` module includes functions like `initClock()`, `initDisplay()`, and `readCurrentTick()`, among others.
-This diagram provides a clear overview of how different components interact and the roles they play in the system.
+For example, the `step_counter_main` module includes functions like `initClock()`, `initDisplay()`, and `readCurrentTick()`, etc. This diagram provides a clear overview of how different components interact and the roles they play in the system.

 ![v1.0 Architecture Diagram](system_diagram_v1.jpg)

 The v1.0 dependencies depicted in the diagram illustrate how different modules interact with each other.
 The `step_counter_main` module serves as the central hub, interacting with nearly all other modules.
 For example, it communicates with the `display_manager` to update the display and with the `acc_manager` to process accelerometer data.

 `display_manager` depends directly on the `OrbiOLEDInterface` for hardware-specific operations. `acc_manager` interacts directly with a circular buffer (`circBuf`) to manage accelerometer data and uses the `i2c_driver` for communication with the accelerometer chip. `ADC_read` interacts with `step_counter_main` to provide ADC data when required. `button_manager` and `switches` interact to manage user inputs, which are then relayed to the main module.
-This dependency structure shows a layered architecture where a single high-level module (`step_counter_main`) coordinates the actions of hardware-specific low level modules.

 ### Potential Issues